Ihjas-tk/Face_Smile_Detection/README.md

 ## Basic Intuition

 When the program is executed open cv is used to access the webcam of your computer, Then the individual frames are selected, And the algorithm is applied to each frame.
 The Algorithm utilizes the concept of features Haar-like Features to detect characteristics of the face.
 After detection,  contour boxes are drawn around the detected features.
-For a more in-depth understanding of the algorithm, you can read the research paper [here](https://www.cs.cmu.edu/~efros/courses/LBMV07/Papers/viola-cvpr-01.pdf).
+For a more in-depth understanding of the algorithm and its working, you can read the research paper [here](https://www.cs.cmu.edu/~efros/courses/LBMV07/Papers/viola-cvpr-01.pdf).